Q&A with the author II

 The calendar changed from Abraham to Moses.
 So we should not be surprised that the calendar is changed from Moses to Abraham’s Seed, Christ.
 When Christ began fulfilling the holy days, he, too, began with a new calendar, which in our case defines the spiritual beginning and length of God’s “year.”
 As the next day to be fulfilled by Christ is his return on the Day of Trumpets, we cannot celebrate that day until it occurs as we are operating under the terms of God’s calendar or year, and not that of Moses.
-Thus, not only is Christ spiritually fulfilling the holy days on our behalf, we don’t even know when the next one will occur.
-“But of that day and hour no one knows, not even the angels of heaven, but my Father only.”
+[See the Feature article, The Relevance Of The Holy Days In The Plan Of God In The Last Days].

 Let’s take a for instance.
 If someone came to you on a Wednesday afternoon, some time before Moses’ calendar day of Trumpets and asks if you celebrate the holy days, you would answer yes.

 Then that person says, “Great.
 I want to as well.
 How about I come by your house tonight and we celebrate the Passover and Days of Unleavened Bread?”

 You’d probably answer, “I’m sorry, but we can’t do that.”

 “Because according to Moses, those days occur at the beginning of spring.
 Not now.”